We are Social:

 • A fixed and long-term solution

-• Look, feel and function just like natural teeth
+• Look and function just like natural teeth

 • Maintain your bite by stopping remaining teeth from moving